Non-towered airport

-Sedona Airport, in Arizona's Verde Valley, is one of the many airports that operate without a control tower.
+Sedona Airport, in Arizona's Verde Valley, is one of the many airports that operate without a control tower in the United States.

-In aviation, a non-towered airport is an airport without a control tower, or air traffic control (ATC) unit.
-In the United States, there are close to 20,000 non-towered airports compared to approximately 500 airports with control towers.
-Airports with a control tower without 24/7 ATC service follow non-towered airport procedures when the tower is closed but the airport remains open, for example at night.
+In aviation, a non-towered airport is an airport without an on-site control tower, or air traffic control (ATC) facility.
+In the United States, there are close to 20,000 non-towered airports, compared to approximately 500 airports with control towers.
+Airports with a control tower, but without 24/7 ATC service, follow non-towered airport procedures when the tower is closed but the airport remains open, for example at night.